johnfraserss/ICS3U/notes/34 - sets/README.md

 ### Other functions available

-See the `sets-functions.py` file for a functioning program that demonstrates a lot of other functions and options that are available for sets.
+See the `sets_functions.py` and other `sets_ex#.py` files for functioning programs that demonstrate many other functions and options that are available for sets.